 Las Vegas sees 42.5 million visitors a year.
 And with the 24-hour party atmosphere, ease of purchasing alcohol, and an abundance of traffic, it’s no wonder that out-of-state DUI arrests are very common.
 Visitors often misunderstand the law.
 They assume the laws are more lenient in Las Vegas than in their home state.
 For example, it is legal to carry an open beverage in designated areas, like the Strip.
 But, it is not legal to drive with one.
 Public intoxication is not a crime, however, if the police determine that a person is intentionally being loud, acting aggressively, or initiating fights, they can be arrested for disturbing the peace or disorderly conduct.

 If you have been arrested for a DUI on a recent trip to Las Vegas, you’ll need an experienced Las Vegas DUI lawyer to represent you.
 Spartacus Law Firm can handle all aspects of your case on your behalf.
 This means you won’t be required to attend court dates or produce the required documentation yourself.
 You can go back home knowing you’re in good hands.

 If you are convicted of a DUI offense in Las Vegas, the DMV will report the offense back to the proper government agency in your state.
 Each state handles the offense differently, but some actions you could experience:

-• Penalties if your home state have the same or similar DUI statutes as Nevada
+- Penalties if your home state has the same or similar DUI statutes as Nevada